ahoward/mongoid-fts/README.md

 NAME
 ------------------

 mongoid-fts.rb

 DESCRIPTION
 ------------------

 enable mongodb's new fulltext simply and quickly on your mongoid models.

-supports
+mongodb's built-in fulltext is handy, but has several warts which make it difficult to use in real projects:

+- queries are boolean OR by default, meaning a user typing more and more specific search queries gets back less and less specific search results
+- lack of limit+offset on queries, making pagination a beast
+- lack of substring/fuzzy search
+- lack of literal search (find by id, uuid, etc. without hitting stemming/stopword functionality)
+- ability to search across collections

+mongoid-fts smoothes over these warts, and more, for your mongoid 3 and 4 projects supporting:

-* pagination
+- pagination
-* strict literal searching (including stopwords)
+- strict literal searching (including stopwords)
-* cross models searching
+- cross models searching
-* index is automatically kept in sync
+- index is automatically kept in sync
-* customize ranking with #to_search
+- customize ranking with #to_search
+- fuzzy search (title and keywords included by default)

 INSTALL
 ------------------